martin-helmich/kube-mail/README.md

 ## Basic architecture

-When installed, kube-mail acts as a SMTP server that Pods in your cluster can use to send outgoing mails.
+When installed, kube-mail acts as an SMTP server that Pods in your cluster can use to send outgoing mails.
 This server works without any of the typical SMTP authentication mechanisms; instead, the kube-mail SMTP server authenticates a Pod by its IP address and then tries to find a `EmailPolicy` resource that matches the source Pod (by label).

 If an `EmailPolicy` has been found for a Pod, kube-mail will forward the email that should be sent to the upstream SMTP server configured in the `EmailPolicy`.
 If no `EmailPolicy` matches, kube-mail will reject the email.